theo-armour/pages/13-technology-applied-sciences/computing/artificial-intelligence/ai-apps/ai-aec.md

 * Speech to text to design
 * Virtual design and construction (VDC)

-A selection of the links:
+A selection of Design links:

 ### Architext